nmstreethran/ml-elec-model/docs/data_used/regions.rst

 .. bokeh-plot:: ../scripts/zones_plot.py
    :source-position: none

-Approximate bidding zones of Germany and its interconnections, made using polygons by Tomorrow and Eurostat (© EuroGeographics for the administrative boundaries).
+Approximate bidding zones of Germany and its interconnections (in the first half of 2018), made using polygons by Tomorrow and Eurostat (© EuroGeographics for the administrative boundaries).